Trading Program Overview

 Compliance Year (CY)

-Credits may be traded during the truing period of Oct.
+The NPDES permit Compliance Year (CY) runs from October 1st to September 30th of each year.
+Credits may be traded to meet permit cap load requirements during the truing period of Oct.
 1st to Nov.
-28th immediately following the end of a CY, but may only be used to meet the permit cap load requirements for the same CY.
+28th immediately following the end of a CY, but may only be used to meet the permit cap load requirements for the same CY as when the credits were generated.
 They expire at the end of the truing period on Nov.
 28th after the CY in which they were generated.

 - A wastewater treatment facility runs its treatment processes between Oct.
 1, 2017 and Sept.
 30, 2018 (CY 2018).
 On Oct.
 1, 2018, the facility completes entry of sampling data for CY 2018 into their Chesapeake Bay Annual Spreadsheet and determines if and how many credits were generated by their facility.
 They have met their cap load and generated credits.